The Fever of Building Railroads in America

 April 4, 1874, was set for the first test trip for the Granger.
 The Board of Directors and stockholders gathered, but for some unrecorded reason, the trip was not made until April 7th.
 It was said the Granger took two carloads of rail and one carload of directors.
 Since it had been reported the railroad only had two flat cars, it is possible that the directors rode abourd the handcar tied to the rear of the little train.
 The locomotive operated successfully, even up and down the steep grade called Haast Cut, which was traversed in leaving the Des Moines River Valley floor to attain the high prairie land.

 An interesting fact was discovered as to the coaling of the Granger.
-This action took place at a point 2 miles north of Locust Street at Peterson's Bank, a slope coal mine, located only 30 feet from the railroad right of way.
-The locomotive consumed 1 ton of coal per day operating at the rate of 15 M.P.H.
-The locomotive's engineer Ben Rees, an ex Rock Island man, said he was of the opinion it would only take 1 and one half tons of coal to run all the way to Ames.
+This action took place at a point two miles north of Locust Street at Peterson's Bank, a slope coal mine, located only 30 feet from the railroad right of way.
+The locomotive consumed one ton of coal per day operating at the rate of 15 M.P.H.
+The locomotive's engineer Ben Rees, an ex Rock Island man, said he was of the opinion it would only take one and one half tons of coal to run all the way to Ames.

 Construction crews were making good time in spite of the heavy rains which fell during June, awith their associated washouts, and by July 1, 1874, trains were running to a point 9 miles south of Ames.
 It is interesting to note that stagecoaches connected the end of the track to the Chicago & North Western trains at Ames, allowing passengers somewhat of a smooth transition between the two railroads.
 Two days later rails reached the Squaw Creek Bridge and the Des Moines & Minnesota commenced train operations by regular published timetable schedule.